andrekramer/erdna/README.md

 e.g.
 Add an api key in "ai/gemini-api-key" from Google AI and do a (load "ai/gemini.scm")
 Add an api key in "ai/claud-api-key" from Anthropic and do a (load "ai/claud.scm")
+Add an api key in "ai/openai-api-key" from OpenAI and do a (load "ai/openai.scm")